 Instructions

-- Whisk together flours, baking soda and salt in a bowl.
+- Combine the dry ingredients.
+Whisk together the flours, baking soda and salt in a bowl.

-- Fold in chocolate chunks or chips with a spatula.
+- Gently fold in the chocolate chips.
+Fold in chocolate chunks or chips with a spatula or wooden spoon.

-- With an ice cream scoop with a release or two spoons, scoop same-sized balls of dough onto a greased, non-stick or parchment-lined cookie sheet.
-Spacing them two inches apart.
+- Preheat the oven and scoop the cookies.
+Preheat the oven to 350° F. With an ice cream scoop with a release or two spoons, scoop same-sized balls of dough onto a greased, non-stick or parchment-lined cookie sheet.
+Space them two inches apart.

 Notes